Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Empirical Study on Top Ethereum Smart Contracts

 \section{Empirical Study on Top Ethereum Smart Contracts}

 To identify the most active smart contracts on Ethereum, we rank them by the number of transactions that have interacted with them since 2021.
 Our dataset includes the top 50K smart contracts, with at least 899 transactions sent to each contract.
 For each smart contract, we check whether it is open-source on Ethereum by querying the Etherscan API~\cite{etherscan2025docs}.
-Among these 50K smart contracts, 7,328 (~15\%) are closed-source.
+Among these 50K smart contracts, 7,328 (15\%) are closed-source.
+Among the closed-source contracts, 4.2\% are obfuscated (as indicated by code coverage below 90\%).

 To better understand the importance of closed-source contracts, particularly those with obfuscation, we query each contract's ETH balance and ERC-20 token balances at block height 23,149,884 (August 16, 2025).
 We convert these holdings into USD using the corresponding daily token prices.
 We then apply the static analysis tool Gigahorse~\cite{grech2019gigahorse,grech2022elipmoc,lagouvardos2024incredible} to each closed-source smart contract's bytecode and measure code coverage as the percentage of basic blocks that are reachable according to the analysis.
 In the end, we find that contracts with obfuscation (identified as those with code coverage below 90\%) hold over \$37M worth of crypto assets (ERC-20 tokens and ETH), which highlights the importance of understanding their security risks.